 Location: Cambridge, MA (Massachusetts Institute of Technology)

 Building 32, its official name, is home to some of MIT’s most popular programs, including Electrical Engineering and Computer Science.
-Many celebrities of academia, including Noam Chomsky, have offices in the Stata Center.
+Many celebrities of academia, including Noam Chomsky, also have offices in the Stata Center.

 As with most of Gehry’s work, the building has received both praise and criticism for its wild and eccentric style and configuration.

-What do you think?
+So, what do you think?
 Are Gehry’s campus works truly something to treasure?
 Or, are these buildings just overhyped and not worth the praise?

 Leave your thoughts in the comments.